 Per se, this approach is utopian and doomed to failure.
 Things are often shaded.
-They’re neither right or wrong on their own.
-Rather, based on context, perspective, and cultural norms most of the human behaviors are goal-driven.
+They’re neither right nor wrong on their own.
+Instead, based on context, perspective, and cultural norms, most of the human behaviors are goal-driven.

 We have reasons to believe that what we deem right today will be regarded as wrong tomorrow.
 How do we solve this impasse?

 For instance, in the startup world, we could define ethics as a process.
 That process leverages on unconscious clues and hooks.
 But it also should bring towards conscious behaviors.

 Ethical Manipulation: The Drug Dealer Test